 Premier 7x42s - Leica Ultravid HD Plus vs Zeiss Victory FL vs Nikon EDG - reviews

 I bought these glasses new (Leica, Zeiss) or as demo (Nikon).
 Start of test period 3-6-2017 for the Leica, got the Nikon shortly after that for a couple of days only, 14-7-2017 for the Zeiss.
-Maybe the Swarovski Habicht will join later.
-Detailed reviews to come, but not soon.

 The first curse of the Swarovision success story: FLAT FIELD as the paradigm for premium bins.
 But not for me.
 Nikon EDG is a telling example.
 I for sure do not want that, neither in binoculars nor in any lenses for imaging purposes.